SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

    - Microsoft Graph \> User.Read.All – Application - Read all users’ full profiles
    - Microsoft Graph \> User.Read – Delegated – Sign in and read user profile

-1. Add the Azure AD users to DataMiner:
+1. Add the Entra ID users to DataMiner:

    1. Open DataMiner Cube and log in with an existing Administrator account.
    1. Add the users/groups as described in [Adding a user](xref:Adding_a_user) and [Adding a user group](xref:Adding_a_user_group).
-If you choose to add an existing user or group, you will be presented a list of all users and groups available on Azure AD.
+If you choose to add an existing user or group, you will be presented a list of all users and groups available on Entra ID.
    1. When you have added the necessary users, configure their permissions.
 See [Configuring a user group](xref:Configuring_a_user_group).

-   It is now possible to log in to DataMiner with any of the Azure AD user accounts you have added, using either the domain and username (DOMAIN\\user) or the email address.
+   It is now possible to log in to DataMiner with any of the Entra ID user accounts you have added, using either the domain and username (DOMAIN\\user) or the email address.

-#### Configuring automatic creation of users authenticated by Azure AD using SAML
+#### Configuring automatic creation of users authenticated by Entra ID using SAML

-From DataMiner 10.2.0/10.1.12 onwards, users authenticated by Azure AD using SAML can be automatically created and assigned to groups in DataMiner.
+From DataMiner 10.2.0/10.1.12 onwards, users authenticated by Entra ID using SAML can be automatically created and assigned to groups in DataMiner.
 This is often referred to as JIT (Just-In-Time) Provisioning.

 1. Go to *Single Sign-on > Attributes & Claims* and add a group claim.

    > [!NOTE]
    > If you add a group claim, the account name of the group will only be sent via SAML when the groups are synchronized.
 Otherwise, the ID of the group will be sent instead.

-1. In DataMiner Cube, add the groups corresponding with the groups you added in Azure AD.
+1. In DataMiner Cube, add the groups corresponding with the groups you added in Entra ID.
 See [Adding a user group](xref:Adding_a_user_group).

 1. Stop DataMiner.